 Everlaw’s document review platform was already powerful when it came to spreadsheets.
-As an important piece of document and data review, we made certain that spreadsheets could be searched, that foreign language in a cell could be translated, that hidden content would be expanded automatically, and that cell contents—including formulas within cells—could be viewed in a native spreadsheet viewer.
+As an important piece of document review, we made certain that spreadsheets could be searched, that foreign language in a cell could be translated, that hidden content would be expanded automatically, and that cell contents—including formulas within cells—could be viewed in a native spreadsheet viewer.

 With our latest feature release, we’re excited to announce another major upgrade to your Everlaw spreadsheet review tools!

 Native Spreadsheet Redactions

 It’s now possible to redact cells within the native spreadsheet viewer, giving you the power to produce exactly what you want, in the format that you want.

 Any part of a spreadsheet in the native viewer—down to individual cells and their dependencies—can be redacted.
 This allows you to produce fully-redacted native versions of spreadsheets, without the need to image them.

 To use this feature, simply navigate to the spreadsheet viewer in the review window and select the redaction icon.

 You are able to redact cells in the following ways:

 - By selecting and dragging over a group of cells, to redact them all